Will VidCuratorFX Create Videos for You at the Click of a Button?

 Quick Summary of VidCuratorFX

-Pros: You can create very quick video and image collages.
+The Good: You can create very quick video and image collages.
 You can find lots of good content for your videos using this software.

-Cons: VidCuratorFX won't create high-quality videos for you without a lot of extra features, editing and upsells thrown in.
+The Bad: VidCuratorFX won't create high-quality videos for you without a lot of extra features, editing and upsells thrown in.
 You'll be doing a lot more work than advertised to generate videos worthy of top ranking on YouTube, Instagram, etc.

-Our Recommendation: This is a very basic video creation software that isn't as automated as advertised.
+The Bottom Line: This is a very basic video creation software that isn't as automated as advertised.
 You are better off doing some legwork and using free video creation software like Windows Movie Maker, iMovie, Screencast O-Matic, WeVideo, Shotcut, Biteable, etc.

 Affiliate marketers are being constantly told that YouTube videos are a great way to generate traffic to and conversions on their websites.
 However, it takes time, effort and a bit of money to create eye-catching videos that generate attention and sales.
 Furthermore, one needs more than a single keyword-optimized video to really stand out- ideally, several playlists of videos are recommended, with each playlist holding 4-8 videos.